ranajay9399/csvserver/README.md

-As a part of prerequisites, I have downloaded curl,docker,docker-compose,git and python3 on my ubuntu machine inside VMWare workstation by performing below commands :
+As a part of prerequisites, I have downloaded curl,docker,docker-compose and git on my ubuntu machine inside VMWare workstation by performing below commands :

 1.To Download curl : -
 sudo apt update